-This will lead to a added computational burden in the MCMC algorithms, since now we have an additional correlation matrix $\n K$ that needs to be recomputed for each proposal of $\boldsymbol\theta$.
+This will lead to an added computational burden in the MCMC algorithm, since now we have an additional correlation matrix $\n K$ that needs to be recomputed for each proposal of $\boldsymbol\theta$.
 However, there is no additional technical or conceptual difficulty to apply the PIPS method in the context of a slow computer model.